quicksandznzn/sneakers/README.md

 # SNEAKERS

-spider about sneakers website
+spider about sneakers website and show

--------- by the way

-this code is shit,i will edit this